 Can dogs eat bananas?

-Makes 2 dozen The parsley in these treats makes them a secret breath freshener for your pooch; substitute dried mint for half of the parsley, if you like.
-Don’t hesitate to adjust the size of the treats to accommodate very small or very large dogs, baking them a few minutes less or a few minutes more, as needed.
+The parsley in these treats makes them a secret breath freshener for your dogs; substitute dried mint for half of the parsley, if you like.
+Don’t hesitate to adjust the treats’ size to accommodate very small or very large dogs, baking them a few minutes less or a few minutes more, as needed.

 - 1 banana, peeled